Bass Museum of Art teams up with Doodle 4 Google™ 2012

 Celebrate the finalists of Doodle 4 Google™, a contest where students in the United States were asked to use their artistic talents to think big and redesign Google’s homepage logo for millions to see.
 Bass Museum of Art will be celebrating the Florida state winner and nine runner-ups with an exhibition in the Lindemann Family Creativity Center coinciding with IDEA@thebass monthly family day on Sunday, June 24, 2012.
 Chosen from more than 114,000 entries, the 10 masterpieces, including the Florida state winner, a 17-year old student from Miami, represents some of the top ‘doodles’ from this year’s contest.
 The 10 Florida winners, will be on view in the Lindemann Family Creativity Center through the month of June.

 Doodle 4 Google is one of several efforts by Google to encourage and celebrate the creativity of young people by asking students to create their own Google doodle.
 The theme this year was “If I could travel in time, I’d visit…” Doodle 4 Google gives students a blank canvas to harness their curiosity and imagine the past, present, and/or future anywhere in the world.
 The doodles were judged by a team of Googlers and then guest judges — such as Katy Perry, Phineas and Ferb creator and executive producer Jeff “Swampy” Marsh, and recording artist Jordin Sparks — helped choose the top doodles.
-Check out www.google.com/doodle4google for all the details.Be sure to tell them Soul Of Miami sent you!
+Check out www.google.com/doodle4google for all the details.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.